andrewmoles2/r-pre-sessional/r-pre-sessional.md

 # Introduction to the pre-sessional for R

-This webpage contains instructions on how to install R on your laptop and some exercises to get you started with R.

-This tutorial must be completed before you join the in-person R pre-sessional workshops run by the Digital Skills Lab (DSL).
+This webpage contains instructions on how to install R on your laptop and some exercises to get you started with R. This tutorial must be completed before you join the in-person R pre-sessional workshops run by the Digital Skills Lab (DSL).

 This tutorial and follow up in-person R pre-sessional workshops are part of your pre-sessional programme.
 They are designed to help you get up to speed with R which you will be using in your modules.
 Once you have completed this tutorial, see @sec-steps for information on what happens next.

+The tutorial should take around **45 minutes to 1 hour** to complete.

 ## Who is this pre-sessional for?